ajdoc/ajd-validation/docs/package_development.md

 				Filters\Package_test_filter::class
 			])

-			// use this if you want the provider to try and get all the filters under filter directory
+			// use this if you want the provider to try and get all the filters under filters directory

 			->registerFiltersMapping($this->getFiltersMappingDirectory());
 	}